13 Day Newfoundland & Labrador

 Discovery Tours itineraries may contain suggestions for activities for your leisure time; these suggestions do not constitute a recommendation nor an endorsement of any specific service provider and the decision to participate in any such activities should be made independently.

-This tourist class hotel is located in the city of Corner Brook.Hotel Details
+This tourist class hotel is located in the town of Deer Lake.Hotel Details

 This tourist class hotel is set on the harbourfront in the town of Rocky Harbour.Hotel Details